The Lowdown on Caramel Color: A Common Ingredient in Brown Foods and Beverages

 Potential Reactions and Side Effects to Caramel Color Consumption

-The Food and Drug Administration (FDA) currently considers caramel color safe for consumption based on available research.
-However, some studies suggest potential links between high exposure to 4-MEI and increased cancer risk in animals.
+The Food and Drug Administration (FDA) currently deems caramel color safe for consumption based on existing research, though the potential link between high exposure to 4-MEI and cancer risk continues to be studied.
+However, the levels of 4-MEI typically found in food are considered too low to pose a significant threat.

 Popular Foods and Beverages Containing Caramel Color